Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Symptoms

-General symptoms of pathology preceding the appearance of specific symptoms:
+General symptoms of pathology that precede the appearance of specific symptoms:

 • Fever,